stardothosting/shift8-fullnav/readme.txt

 == Screenshots ==

-1. This is the options page where you define the design and other options for the navigation menu
+1. This is an example of how the menu looks on a desktop
-2. This is an example of how the menu looks on a desktop
+2. This is an example of how the menu looks on mobile with the menu not extended.
-3. This is an example of how the menu looks on a mobile device, with the menu extended.
+3. This is an example of how the menu looks on mobile with the menu extended

 == Changelog ==